Adedamola99/commune/README.md

   <li>Javascript</li>
   <li>Responsive Design</li>
 </ul>
 <h4>Note: This are just examples.
-Delete this note and replace with your own above/h4>
+Delete this note and replace with your own above</h4>

 <h3>What I learned</h3>
-<p>In this challenge, I learned how to design a page website using both flexBox and Css Grid and made use ofmedia query for responsiveness so as to support any user screen size</p>
+<p>In this challenge, I learned how to design a one page website using both FlexBox and Css Grid and made use of media query for responsiveness so as to support any user screen size.
+I also solidified my knowledge on building a navigation bar menu</p>